abdalsalam-jodalah/abdalsalam_logic_flutter/_ai_agent.md

 - **Platforms**: Android, iOS, Windows, macOS, Linux, Web
 - **Package Modules**: App initialization, state management, networking, storage, auth, error handling, logging, sync, prefetch, and utility services
 - **Design Philosophy**: Logic-only package; UI/widgets only if directly related to core logic functionality
+- **Modular Architecture**: **CRITICAL** - Features are opt-in and only initialized if explicitly requested by the client app.
+This ensures:
+  - Zero unnecessary dependencies bundled into the app
+  - No permissions requested for unused features
+  - App store compliance (only request permissions for features actually used)
+  - Minimal app size and resource usage
+  - Each feature module can be independently enabled/disabled via configuration
 - **Reference**: See `_base_logic_summary.md` for implementation patterns and architecture decisions from a production app using similar logic

 You will see now **files structure then important rules then implementation guidance**